 The hiking trail basically navigates towards Phakding along the famous Dudh Koshi river, entering the forested terrains, and then, finally, enters the Sagarmatha National Park, after getting permits registered at Monjo, and then, let you enjoy the acclimatization day at the Namche Bazaar, also, considered as the capital city of Khumbu region, where you can hike to two famous place, one stands out to the Everest View Hotel, and another the Khumjung Monastery.
 Then, afterwards, it leads you through different key stopping points such as Tengboche, Dingboche, Lobuche, and Gorakshep, and finally, attains the Everest Base Camp (EBC), and Kala Patthar, on the very next day, from the last stop - Gorak Shep.

 Undertaking such a high elevation each day is no joke, where each day lingers your limits, and patience level as well, lasting for almost 14 days.
 With a gradual ascent and two days of acclimatization at Namche and Dingboche, each day, you had to cover the 5-6 hours of duration, and 9 to 12 kilometers of trekking distance, demanding prior preparations, planning, and a well-crafted itinerary.
-Our expertly guided EBC Trek is a kind of adventure that covers every aspect of the Khumbu region, and follows a moderate pace of hiking, ensuring the possibility of altitude sickness and ensuring your safety, comfort at the peak level.
-If you are planning this trip, then do not miss out, the seasons of Spring and Autumn, which fall under the best peak Himalayan adventure seasons in Nepal.
+Our expertly guided EBC Trek is a kind of adventure that covers every aspect of the Khumbu region, and follows a moderate pace of hiking, ensuring the possibility of altitude sickness and ensuring your safety and comfort at the peak level.
+If you are planning this trip, then do not miss out on Spring and Autumn, which fall under the best peak Himalayan adventure seasons in Nepal.

 - Maximum Elevation: 5545 at Kala Patthar